openwisp/openwisp-controller/README.rst

 Available update strategies.
-An update strategy is a subclass of a connector class which defines an ``update_config`` method which is in charge of updating the configuratio of the device.
+An update strategy is a subclass of a connector class which defines an ``update_config`` method which is in charge of updating the configuration of the device.

 This operation is launched in a background worker when the configuration of a device is changed.